 In the following video, Suze Orman shows a 39 year old man who recently bought a 1 million whole life policy what he should do instead.

 Like Dave Ramsey’s life insurance views, Orman gets super upset and animated even at the question if you should buy term or whole life.

-Want to see a comparison of “buying term and investing the rest” vs investing in whole life?
+I’ve run several comparisons on “buying term and investing the rest” vs investing in whole life.

 … and if you’re an agent (or your agent is telling you) that whole life is the only good place to get tax breaks besides a 401k or IRA, you need to read about these 7 Investments before you consider whole life.